 About the COACHE Survey

-The COACHE Faculty Job Satisfaction Survey is a multi-year project led by the UTA Faculty Senate to collect information from faculty about their work-life that will serve as the basis for collaborative planning and implementation of change.
+The COACHE Faculty Job Satisfaction Survey is a continuing multi-year project led by the UTA Faculty Senate to collect information from faculty about their work-life that serves as the basis for collaborative planning and implementation of change.

-The survey was deployed in spring 2021.
+The survey was first deployed in spring 2021, after more than a decade since a systematic survey of UT Arlington faculty members had been conducted.
 All full-time faculty employed by the University in fall 2020 were eligible to participate.
 Survey questions captured UT Arlington faculty members’ experiences with teaching, research, and service; tenure and promotion; engagement and collegiality; appreciation and recognition; faculty and administrative leadership; shared governance; interdisciplinary work, collaboration, and mentoring; personal and family policies; and other drivers of faculty satisfaction.

-• Fall 2020 – COACHE Steering Committee undertakes planning and communication process surrounding survey launch
+• Fall 2024 – COACHE Steering Committee begins planning the communication process surrounding survey launch

-• Fall 2021 – Results posted and new Evaluation, Results, and Initiatives Committee (ERIC) formed to begin the analysis and planning process
+• Fall 2025 – Post results and form the new Evaluation, Results, and Initiatives Committee (ERIC) to begin the analysis and planning process

-• Spring 2022 – Initiatives developed and prioritized
+• Spring 2026 – Develop and prioritize initiatives

-• Fall 2022 – Priorities acted on and COACHE peers engaged
+• Fall 2026 – Act on priorities and engage COACHE peers

 • Jacqueline Fay, chair, professor of English